MasoniteFramework/starter-package/README.md

   - update `PackageProvider` import in `src/masonite/{package}/__init__.py`
   - edit `config/package.py` filename and content if your package needs a config file

-### Craft a Masonite package with cookiecutter
+B. **Craft a Masonite package with cookiecutter**

-**You can also use [Cookiecutter Masonite Package] to automatically craft your package with correct naming and configuration: [Create My Package](https://github.com/girardinsamuel/cookiecutter-masonite-package)**
+You can also use Cookiecutter Masonite Package to automatically craft your package with correct naming and configuration: [🔨 Craft Package](https://github.com/girardinsamuel/cookiecutter-masonite-package).

-### Quick Start
+### Dev Quick Start

-Then you should create a virtual environment and activate it
+Whatever option you choose, then you should create a virtual environment and activate it:

 ```
 $ python3 -m venv venv
 $ source venv/bin/activate
 ```

-Then install dependencies
+Init dependencies (this will install Masonite, a few development related packages and the package itself):

 ```
 $ make init
 ```

-This will install Masonite, a few development related packages and the package itself.

-Finally you can run the tests and start building your application.
+Finally you can run the tests and start building your application:

 ```
 $ python -m pytest